Two RV Gypsies: Full-Time RVers

 great scenery

-Karen Duquette stands by The Split Rock - wow - that's a big rock - amazing how it is split into two pieces
+Below: Karen Duquette stood by The Split Rock - WOW - that's a big rock - So amazing how it split into two pieces.

 Karen Duquette and The Split Rock